Comments on

 back to painting.
 Don't get me wrong, I love other peoples photos and

 collages.
-Then one day I tried Photoshop.
+Then one day I tried photoshop.
 I thought this would be a good

 tool for getting some painting ideas.
 The more I played around with it